joor-jordanb/node-js-getting-started/README.md

-# node-js-getting-started
+# node-js-getting-started (joor-jordanb fork)

 A barebones Node.js app using [Express 4](http://expressjs.com/).

-This application supports the [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.
+This has been updated with some tutorials for friends, family, coworkers, and anyone who wants to get together their own site.
+See the [wiki](https://github.com/joor-jordanb/node-js-getting-started/wiki/Build-Your-Own-Personal-Site) for more information.

-## Running Locally
+## Running Locally (from the original repo)

 Make sure you have [Node.js](http://nodejs.org/) and the [Heroku CLI](https://cli.heroku.com/) installed.